ehaliewicz/femto/README.md

 mode 1:

-type anything you want (except Ctrl-x)
+- type anything you want (except Ctrl-x)

 mode 2:

-type Ctrl-x
+- type Ctrl-x, then type s to save, or c to quit.
-then type s to save, or c to quit. anything else quits mode 2
+- anything else quits mode 2